Alexander Pushkin, Russia's Greatest Poet

 Click on the title of a work below to use it.
 All electronic reference works can be accessed off-campus, but you will have to enter your Multipass username and password word in order to use them.

 Much of the content on this research guide was originally created by Emily Cantin, MLIS.
-The guide has been redesigned and is maintained by Ricky Williams, MM, Reference & Instruction Librarian, and Ted Bergfelt, MLS, Humanities Librarian.
+The guide was redesigned a number of years ago by Ricky Williams, MM, Reference & Instruction Librarian.
+A 2021 revision was done by Maria Sosso, English Department Intern, with the assistance of Ted Bergfelt, MLS, Humanities Librarian, who maintains the guide.